NVIDIA DOCA Installation Guide for Linux

 Where

-rshim0 if you only have one DPU.
+rshim0 if you only have one Bluefield.
 You may run the following command to verify:

 host# ls -la /dev/ | grep rshim